-As a part of meeting Indicator 6.5 organisations must also demonstrate the Mandatory requirements detailed below ☑ A policy or procedure for managing internal grievances/disputes that: reflects the principles of natural justice ensures that staff are aware of their rights to refer a complaint to a Common relevant external agency (e.g. Fair Work Commission, Queensland Human Rights Commissioner) ensures that staff can raise grievances without fear of retribution.
-Policies or procedures which outline how the organisation manages staff grievances and disputes Evidence of staff awareness of access to employee assistance programs that provide counselling and/or other services Records of engagement of external grievance investigation bodies who Suggestions of Evidence provide objective investigation into grievances, where required Records conveying the outcome of grievances/disputes to relevant parties as appropriate Feedback from staff, volunteers and/or carers on their access to fair and effective systems for dealing with grievances and disputes.
+grievarices and disputes.
+As a part of As a part of meeting Indicator 6.5 organisations must also demonstrate the Mandatory requirements detailed below Common A policy or procedure for managing internal grievances/disputes that: reflects the principles of natural justice ensures that staff are aware of their rights to refer a complaint to a relevant external agency (e.g. Fair Work Commission, Queensland Human Rights Commissioner) ensures that staff can raise grievances without fear of retribution.
+Suggestions of Evidence Policies or procedures which outline how the organisation manages staff grievances and disputes.
+Evidence of staff awareness of access to employee assistance programs that provide counselling and/or other services.
+Records of engagement of external grievance investigation bodies who provide objective investigation into grievances, where required.
+Records conveying the outcome of grievances/disputes to relevant parties as appropriate.
+Feedback from staff, volunteers and/or carers on their access to fair and effective systems for dealing with grievances and disputes.